The 5 Types of Developers and How Agile Can Help Them All

 As a subject matter expert, the Historian has the fundamentals down better than anyone else in the department.

-Agile's quick sprint and focus on deliverables will keep the Historian moving forward, rather than looking back at past methods and project pitfalls.
+Agile's quick sprints and focus on deliverables will keep the Historian moving forward rather than looking back at past methods and project pitfalls.

 The Scout

-Always be prepared: The Scout is the member of your team who will research and plan before jumping into a new problem.
-They're likely to volunteer for complex tasks and after the preparation process, will roll up their sleeves and get the job done, without requiring any ego-stroking.
+Always be prepared.
+The Scout is the member of your team who will research and plan before jumping into a new problem.
+They're likely to volunteer for complex tasks, roll up their sleeves after the preparation process, and get the job done without requiring any ego-stroking.

 While the Scout is a valuable member of the team because of their preparedness and willingness to jump in, they also may be less creative or take fewer risks than other team members.